On the stabilizer complexity of Hawking radiation: Wigner negativity in the PSSY model

 \section{Wigner negativity in the PSSY model}

-In this section, we will compute the Wigner negativity for Hawking radiation in a toy model of black hole evaporation due to Penington, Shenker, Stanford and Yang (PSSY) \cite{Penington:2019kki}.
-The emphasis in this section will be on computing the Wigner negativity using the gravitational path integral.
+In this section, we will compute the Wigner negativity for Hawking radiation in a toy model of black hole evaporation due to Penington, Shenker, Stanford and Yang (PSSY) \cite{Penington:2019kki}. {The emphasis in this section will be on computing the Wigner negativity using the \emph{gravitational path integral}.
+As we will see, the answer obtained from the gravitational path integral will be completely information theoretic in nature (i.e., independent of the choice of computational basis for the radiation) and matches with the formula for Wigner negativity in Haar random states obtained in \cite{White:2020hgn}}.